 The latest blockchain analysis developments in healthcare were examined in this paper.
 Because of the delicate nature of the data being stored and handled, blockchain technology is seen as having tremendous potential for use in healthcare.
 The objective of this paper was to examine the existing state of blockchain research and implementation in the healthcare industry.
 We also suggested blockchain technology's possible uses in the management of health records.
 Blockchain technology has the power to help the healthcare sector solve a variety of issues.
 Privacy, confidentiality, availability, and fine-grained control of access to Electronic Health Records data will all be guaranteed using blockchain technologies.
-The overarching aim of implementing blockchain in the manner described in this paper is to improve healthcare systems, neurology experts, biomedical, external healthcare entities, clinical researchers, healthcare providers, physicians, doctors, and patients, and others all benefit from the use of blockchain in the healthcare industry.
+The overarching aim of implementing blockchain in the manner described in this paper is to improve healthcare systems, neurology experts, biomedical, external healthcare entities, clinical researchers, healthcare industry.
 They can quickly disseminate a vast volume of data, exchange clinical data and outcomes, and interact and recommend their patients and other healthcare system agencies in a safe and confidential way.